rosaboyle/eval-protocol-python-sdk/README.md

 **The open-source toolkit for building your internal model leaderboard.**

 When you have multiple AI models to choose from—different versions, providers, or configurations—how do you know which one is best for your use case?

+## 🚀 Features

+- **Custom Evaluations**: Write evaluations tailored to your specific business needs
+- **Auto-Evaluation**: Stack-rank models using LLMs as judges with just model traces using out-of-the-box evaluators
+- **RL Environments via MCP**: Build reinforcement learning environments using the Model Control Protocol (MCP) to simulate user interactions and advanced evaluation scenarios
+- **Consistent Testing**: Test across various models and configurations with a unified framework
+- **Resilient Runtime**: Automatic retries for unstable LLM APIs and concurrent execution for long-running evaluations
+- **Rich Visualizations**: Built-in pivot tables and visualizations for result analysis
+- **Data-Driven Decisions**: Make informed model deployment decisions based on comprehensive evaluation results

 ## Quick Examples